atonya-bravin/HTML-CSS-Handson/README.md

+# HTML/CSS Handson Projects
-# This is a repository that contains some of the handson projects that i have done in regards to HTML and CSS
+This is a repository that contains some of the handson projects that i have done in regards to HTML and CSS

 ## Objective
 This project is officiated with the following objectives;